 Where a bullet is pushed through the barrel of a rifled firearm, spiral grooves cut into the inside of the barrel (rifling) cause the bullet to spin.
 This allows increased accuracy of the shot.
 On the way out of the barrel, the bullet also acquires incidental markings, or striations, which may help in identifying the gun which fired a bullet.

-Recovering evidence such as footwear left by 3D impression often uses plaster casting.
+The process used by forensic examiners to accurately recover three-dimensional impressions of evidence such as shoeprints.
+Examiners may use dental stone, sulfur, or other suitable materials.
 Isolating the impression begins by framing the area with a solid boundary.
 Examiners then gently pour a plaster mix inside the frame.
 In cases where the surface is not ideal for casting, examiners utilize prior techniques to gain a better cast of the impression.
 Applying an aerosol resin, glue or hair spray fixes sand in place.
 Pipetting water from the surface and applying hot air in the form of hair dryer dry wet mud impressions.

 Distinctive features shared by many items or people of the same type.
 This could be a result from a manufacturing process, such as physical size, design and mold characteristics, or for example hair color or blood type.
 Class characteristics can determine to which group an item belongs but does not discriminate one item in a group from another item in the same group.

-Mistake in reasoning, evaluating, remembering or other cognitive process, often occurring because of holding onto one’s preferences and beliefs regardless of contrary information that may affect decision-making.
+Influences that impact the reliability and validity of one’s observations and conlcusions.
+Mistakes in reasoning, evaluating, remembering or other cognitive processes often occur because of holding onto one’s preferences and beliefs regardless of contrary information that may affect decision-making.

 Comparing sets of fingerprints found in the field, known as “latent prints” with those in a database of recorded prints with a known source.
 Most analysis focuses on the patterns of friction ridges on each finger, and a set of presumably distinctive features known as minutiae.